dimensionmedia/WPGrabInstagramPics/README.txt

 Requires at least: 3.6
 Tested up to: 3.6.1

-This plugin will search through recent Instagram posts (containing a certain hashtag or keyword), and import those photos along with some metadata into WP's media gallery.
+This plugin will search through recent Instagram posts (containing a certain hashtag or keyword), and import those photos along with some metadata into a custom post type.

 == Installation ==

 1. Upload the WPGrabInstagramPics folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Update a key term in the options, click the "grab" button in the grab area and watch the magic (look in your media area).
-My test hashtag is #confrz.
+3. Update a key term in the options, click the "grab" button in the grab area and if anything was found it would be put into the "Instagram Posts" section in the backend.
+My test hashtag was #confrz.

 == What Will I Need? ==

-For the moment, nothing.
+You'll need a Instagram "Key" from their developer site.

-== ToDos ==
+== Changelog ==

 = 0.3 =
-* Improve error handling, response messaging.
+* Significant changes to how plugin now works: instead of importing photos directly to the media gallery, we are using custom post types that store the metadata.

-== Changelog ==
+* Better process for detecting new Instagram posts via the API

 = 0.2 =
 * Code cleanup.